Flight-School/AnyCodable/README.md

 ### CocoaPods

-You can install `AnyCodable` via CocoaPods, by adding the following line to your `Podfile`:
+You can install `AnyCodable` via CocoaPods by adding the following line to your `Podfile`:

 ```ruby